Misko0001/book-store-website/README.md

 ## Desciption

-It users to order books and view order status.
+It allows users to order books and view order status. <br>
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.4.

 ## Development server